-Check for any obstructions, such as tongue, foreign objects, vomit, swelling or food blocking the patient's throat or windpipe (finger-swipe, if necessary).
+Check for any obstructions, such as: tongue, foreign objects, vomit, swelling or food blocking the patient's throat or windpipe (fingerswipe, if necessary).

-Make sure the patient is on a solid surface (on the backside).
-Next, kneel next to the patient's neck and shoulders.
-Open the patient's airway by tilting the head back with the palm of one hand while gently lifting the chin with your other hand.
-For no more than 10 seconds, check for life: listen for any sounds, put your cheek next to the patient's mouth to feel any breaths while also looking for any motion.
-Rescuers can check steps simultaneously.
-If the patient is assumed lifeless begin Mouth-to-Mouth procedure.
+Make sure the patient is on a solid/firm surface (on his/her backside).
+Next, kneel beside the patient's neck/shoulders.
+Open the patient's Airway by tilting the head back with the palm of 1 hand as the other hand gently lifts the chin.
+For no longer than 10 seconds, check for life: listen for any sounds, put your cheek beside the patient's mouth to feel for breathing and look for any motions.
+Tasks can be performed simultaneously.

-Perform Chest Compressions on patient's who are obese or pregnant.
+Chest Compressions should be performed on patient's who are obese or pregnant.